gopalbasak1/Bike-Store-Server/README.md

   - POST /api/orders: Place a new order.
   - GET /api/orders: Fetch all order bikes.
   - GET /api/orders/revenue: Total revenue calculated from all orders.
+- Reviews
+  - POST /api/orders: Place a new order.
+  - GET /api/orders: Fetch all order bikes.

 ## Scripts